-The tables at 5.1 - 5.3 summarise the in-year employer contributions and the accrued benefits for all senior councillors, senior employees and senior employees of subsidiaries that held post at some point during 2022/23.
+The tables at 5.1 - 5.3 summarise the in-year employer contributions and the accrued benefits for all senior councillors, senior employees and senior employees of subsidiaries that held post at some point during 2021/22 or 2022/23.
 The tables do not include contributions made by employees or councillors to the pension fund.